 USC has policies that prohibit recording and distribution of any synchronous and asynchronous course content outside of the learning environment.
 Recording a university class without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an Office of Student Accessibility Services (OSAS) accommodation, is prohibited.
-Recording can inhibit free discussion in the future, and thus infringe on the academic freedom of other students as well as the instructor (Living our Unifying Values: <a href="https://document.com/transform/recording-to-the-property-learning-to-the-pro
+Recording can inhibit free discussion in the future, and thus infringe on the academic freedom of other students as well as the instructor (Living our Unifying Values: The USC Student Handbook, page 13).

 Distribution or use of notes, recordings, exams, or other intellectual property based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study is prohibited.
 This includes but is not limited to providing materials for distribution by services publishing course materials.
-This restriction on unauthorized use also applies to all information, which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other media (Living our Unifying Values: <a href="https://doi.org/10.1007/nnt.1007/n addition to the end-of-semester evaluation, a mid-semester evaluation is implemented in the School of Social Work.
-The process and intent of the mid-semester evaluation also will be discussed by your instructor.
+This restriction on unauthorized use also applies to all information, which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other media (Living our Unifying Values: The USC Student Handbook, page 13).